-We draw attention to note 1.4 in the financial statements, which indicates that the Group incurred a net loss of \$1.55m during the year ended 31 December 2017 and, as of that date, the Group had net current liabilities of \$3.70m.
-As stated in note 1.4, these conditions, along with the other matters as set forth in note 1.4, indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
+We draw attention to note 1.4 in the financial statements, which indicates that as at 31 December 2018 the Group had net current liabilities of \$3.6m, cash of \$51,000, has to manage its short-term working capital carefully and may be reliant on shareholder support.
+As stated in note 1.4, these conditions, along with the other matters set forth in note 1.4, indicate that a material uncertainty exists that may cast significant doubt on the group and company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.